broadinstitute/chronos/README.md

 The copy number matrix needs to be aligned to the gene_effect_matrix.
 Additionally, we assume that it is in the current CCLE format: log2(relative CN + 1), where CN 1 means the relative CN matches the reference.
 This may still work fine with CN with different units, but has not been tested.

+# Expected run times
+The full Achilles dataset takes 3-4 hours to run a gcloud VM with 52 GB of memory.
+Training the vignette in this package should take around 2 minutes on a typical laptop.

 # Other Chronos Options
 The Chronos model has a large number of hyperparameters which are described in the model code.
 Generally we advise against changing these.
 We've tested them in a wide variety of experimental settings and found the defaults work well.
 However, a few may be worth tweaking if you want to try and maximize performance.
 If you do choose to tune the hyperparameters, make sure you evaluate the results with a metric that captures what you really want to get out of the data.
 We decribe those that might be worth changing.